laradock/laradock/README.md

 Make sure the ports for the services that you are trying to run (80, 3306, etc.) are not being used already by other programs, such as a built in `apache`/`httpd` service or other development tools you have installed.

-#### Stopping and Starting xdebug

-By default, if you have chosen to install xDebug, it will be running/enabled on startup.
-- To stop xdebug in the `php-fpm` container, from your laradock folder, run: `./xdebugPhpFpm stop`.
-- To start, run: `./xdebugPhpFpm start`.
-- To see php -v, run: `./xdebugPhpFpm status`.

 <br>
 <a name="upgrading-laradock"></a>